kishankumar8/leetcode-question/README.md

 -> two sum (using array traversing and hashmap) .

-->find the  most  majority element .
+-nd the  most  majority element .